 In order to pass the course, a minimum grade of 5 out of 10 is required in the joint evaluation.
-Likewise, the student must pass a minimum grade of 4 out of 10 in the final test.
+Likewise, the student must pass a minimum grade of 4 out of 10 in the final test (which it will consist in one or several parts) in order to be able to compute the rest of the parts.